sonali-sohoni/challenge1_html_css/README.md

 * Click on code and select Clone or download zip file then unzip it.
 * Open the folder in the Visual Studio Code and you are good to go!

-## Usage

 ## Looking forward
 * Better and responsive web design using advanced CSS.
 * Reduce image loading time and page loading time.

 ## Contributions
 * Code reviewed and refactored by Sonali Sohoni